FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more

 -- Bruce Lee

-The following exercise is an excerpt from the book: Body Mind Mastery: Training For Sport and Life by Dan Millman.
-This exercise really helped me to understand and really feel what it means to be strong and soft at the same time.
-There are many other great relaxation exercises and practices throughout this book that can help you discover your full potential and natural athletic abilities.
+The following exercise is an excerpt from Body Mind Mastery: Training For Sport and Life by Dan Millman.
+This particular practice helped me truly feel what it means to be both strong and soft at the same time—a concept that transformed the way I approach movement and running.

 Excerpt from Body Mind Mastery: Training For Sport and Life: